-VSCT 301 VETERINARY HOSPITAL MANAGEMENT I Spring, 3 credit hours
+VETERINARY HOSPITAL MANAGEMENT I Spring, 3 credit hours

 The purpose of this course is to provide the student with current information in veterinary practice management.
 Students apply concepts, principles and skills they have learned in previous coursework to situations specific to veterinary practice management.
 Topics include: veterinary hospital human resource management, management of reception and front desk procedures, veterinary hospital revenue and financial control, management of veterinary medical records, veterinary inventory control, and marketing a veterinary practice.
 Three hours lecture per week.
-Prerequisites: Veterinary Office Practices (VSCT 104) and at least 20 credits earned in business, accounting, and/ or veterinary technology, or permission of instructor.
+Prerequisites: at least 20 credits earned in business, accounting, and/or veterinary technology, or permission of instructor.

-VETERINARY HOSPITAL MANAGEMENT II Fall, 3 credit hours
+VETERINARY HOSPITAL MANAGEMENT II

 This course is a continuation of Veterinary Hospital Management I (VSCT 301).
 It addresses additional topics relevant to practice management such as veterinary hospital design, veterinary equipment acquisition, training and maintenance; insurance and tax compliance for the veterinary facility; and finance and investment of practice profits and employee retirement contributions.
 The course also addresses the management of specific types of animal care facilities and institutions and how this may differ from that of the conventional companion animal practice.
 Facilities and organizations such as mobile clinics, large animal practices, feline and exotic animal practices, emergency and specialty clinics, research animal facilities, animal shelters, zoos, and diagnostic facilities are considered.
 Three hours lecture per week.
-Prerequisite: Veterinary Hospital Management I (VSCT 301) or permission of instructor.
+Prerequisite: at least 20 credits earned in business, accounting, and/or veterinary technology, or permission of instructor.

-ADVANCED VETERINARY NURSING Spring, 3 credit hours
+VSCT 303 ADVANCED VETERINARY NURSING Spring, 3 credit hours